manticoresoftware/manticoresearch/docs/command_line_tools_reference/indexer_command_reference.rst

     $ indexer mybigindex
     $ indexer mysmallindex mybigindex

-As part of the configuration file, ``sphinx.conf``, you specify one or more indexes for your data.
+As part of the configuration file, ``manticore.conf``, you specify one or more indexes for your data.
 You might call ``indexer`` to reindex one of them, ad-hoc, or you can tell it to process all indexes - you are not limited to calling just one, or all at once, you can always pick some